juanma-wp/enterprise-block-editor/Module 6 Customizing the Editor Experience/03 Block Style Variations.md

 ## **How do Block Style Variations work**

 Block Styles let you apply different looks to existing blocks by adding a special class to them.
-This class changes the block’s appearance when a specific style is selected.
+This class changes the block's appearance when a specific style is selected.

 For example, the following code adds a "Fancy Quote" style to the Quote block: